21wilsol/ENGR407-Brachytherapy-Project/Machine Vision/ReadMe.md

 re,
 serial

+Or run this command with pip:
+pip install numpy opencv-python glob2 matplotlib scipy charset-normalizer pyserial ensuring to remove opencv if running on the jetson.

+Ideally do this in a virtual environment.

 DO NOT INSTALL OPENCV onto the Jetson device, it is already installed and reinstalling will interfere with some Jetson specific configurations that will cause GStreamer to malfunction.